alpeb/github-timetracking/README.md

 ### Reports

 To generate a report, navigate first to the desired project in GitHub.
 Then click on `Project Report`.
 In the report pop-up select a milestone.
 You'll see the aggregated times per issue, and a grand total for the milestone.
+Click on `Send Bill` to create an email draft listing the issues and calculate the total amount due.